OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 necessary to specify the index of platform and the index of the device.
 For example, at lines 12, we chose the platform number 0 and the device number 0.
-If we have a system with 3 NVIDIA GPUs and 3 AMD GPUs, the library will have a $2 \times 3$ size matrix, where 2 are the vendors (i.e., the platforms NVIDIA and AMD) and 3 are the GPUs for each platforms.
+If we have a system with 3 NVIDIA GPUs and 3 AMD GPUs, the library will have a 2â€…Ã—â€…3 size matrix, where 2 are the vendors (i.e., the platforms NVIDIA and AMD) and 3 are the GPUs for each platforms.
 If we want to run the program using the third AMD GPU, we can specify 1 and 2 as indices.
-If we don’t know how the system identifies the platforms and devices, the library supplies us a function called `calclGetPlatformsAndDeviceFromStandardInput` that allows us to know the available platforms and devices.
-First it prints the information on standard output and then we can insert the indexes directly from standard input.\
+If we donâ€™t know how the system identifies the platforms and devices, the library supplies us a function called `calclGetPlatformsAndDeviceFromStandardInput` that allows us to know the available platforms and devices.
+First it prints the information on standard output and then we can insert the indexes directly from standard input.
 After the device is chosen, the user must specify the path where the kernels and relative headers are.
 Through the function `calclLoadProgramLib(2D/3D)` the library reads automatically the kernels